mxbn/benchmarks/README.md

 ![](benchmark.png)

-*As ran on AMD Ryzen Threadripper 1950X 16-Core*
+*- as ran on AMD Ryzen Threadripper 1950X 16-Core*